samuel-vitorino/opentourney-local/README.md

 # Opentourney local repo

-This repo serves as a way to run the opentourney platform locally.
-If you want to use the official app (gcp and aws) the urls are:
+This repo serves as a way to run the opentourney platform both locally and on the cloud.

 https://broadvision.eu.org/

-** Slow, because of micro container optimized instances

 ## Steps to run